pschanely/CrossHair/doc/diff_behavior.md

 ```

 ### An example shell function
-If you find yourself doing this often, make yourself a function or script.
+If you find yourself doing this often, make a function or script.
-For example, this function in your `~/.bashrc` file:
+For example, you might put this function in your `~/.bashrc` file:
 ```
 diffbehavior() {
     git worktree add --detach _clean || exit 1